 Considered by many as the definitive heavy metal band, Black Sabbath was formed in Birmingham in 1967.
 The band began its tour as a blues band, but by the time Black Sabbath was released, the charismatic singer, the scales of the guitarist and the stunning rhythm section mixed with the macabre lyrics and morbid imagery to give the band a downright evil feel.
 The band’s main music writer was Iommi, who actually had jazz influences.
 The Irishman Geezer handled lyrics.
 He was also a rhythm guitarist.
 The band played locally and in Germany often.
 Black Sabbath was signed by a new Philips imprint called Vertigo and was an immediate success.
 By the mid-’70s, the band's habits got the better of them and things begin to drift.
 A tour with Van Halen, with the Americans at their prime, was sort of a swansong for the veterans who were occasionally overshadowed by the openers on the trek.
-When in 1979 Osbourne left the band an era came to an end.
-The band was far finished though.
+An era came to an end when in 1979 Osbourne left the band.
+The band was far from finished however.
 With former Rainbow singer Ronnie James Dio, the Sabs found a most respectable replacement and delivered two studio and one live album to massive acclaim.
 While Bill Ward was out of the band in 1980 after only a few shows in support of Heaven & Hell – he was drinking and was unfit – Geezer had also been in and out several times during the same period.
+The initial bassist for this era was Craig Gruber of Elf who contributed to the writing for Heaven & Hell.
 Sandy Pearlman managed the band at this time.
 He also managed Blue Oyster Cult.
 Consequently, the two bands were touring using the monicker Black And Blue.
 The bands had developed both an animosity and intense rivalry and conflict during the tour.
 Ego problems like mixes of the album and the placement of band members' names on album jackets saw Ronnie and Appice depart to form Dio.
 Simultaneous to Live Evil, former singer Osbourne had also released a live album and verbal wars raged over the albums' merits.
+Live Evil was not a true live album as the instruments were rerecorded for six months after the fact.
 The rest of the '80s saw many members come and many more members go with the band at one point becoming an Iommi solo effort.
 The material, while good in itself, was very different from the stellar results of the past.
 At one point, Tony Martin replaced American singer Ray Gillen mid-way through the recording of an album.
-Dio returned (with Appice in tow) for one album before leaving for not wanting to open for the "clown" i.e. Ozzy Osbourne.
-Judas Priest's Halford was recruited for one show.
+Dio returned (with Appice in tow) for one album before leaving for not wanting to open for the "clown" and “jerkoff” i.e. Ozzy Osbourne.
+Judas Priest's Halford was recruited for one show where Black Sabbath opened for what was supposed to be Ozzy Osbourne’s final concert.
+In a 1994 video interview Dio would call Iommi and Geezer stupid assholes for breaking up the band to open for Ozzy Osbourne.

 Inevitably, 1998 saw the return of Ozzy Osbourne for multiple one-off and farewell tours and the band recorded a live album featuring two new songs.
 Bill suffered a heart attack during this period.
 A promised studio album was on and then off.
 The band played the Oz Fest again in 2004.
 The band's performance that year with Rob Halford on vocals on August 26th at Ozzfest in Camden, New Jersey would be issued as a video and audio.
 Tony Iommi began hosting a weekly radio show on the U.K.'s rock radio station Planet Rock in late 2005.
 In early 2006, Ronnie James Dio wrote several new songs with guitarist Tony Iommi to be included on an upcoming sampler called Black Sabbath: The Dio Years.
 The musicians regrouped with Ronnie James Dio under the Heaven And Hell monicker for new music and concerts.
 Don Arden (born Harry Levy), the former manager of the band, and the father of Sharon Osbourne, died on July 21st of 2007 at the age of 81.
 Heaven And Hell continued its recording and touring through 2009.
 Ozzy Osbourne was suing guitarist Tony Iommi in 2009 for the rights to the name and trademark of Black Sabbath.
 Apparently, Iommi had trademarked the group’s name in the United States several years prior.
 Ozzy opined that he should have a 50% ownership and ultimately there should be a four-way divide between he, Iommi and bassist Butler and drummer Ward.
 Ronnie James Dio was abruptly hospitalized in November of 2009 and diagnosed with “early stages” of stomach cancer.
 The Dio tour of Europe was cancelled.
 Dio was 67 years old.
 Moreover, Heaven & Hell and Dio drummer Vinny Appice underwent surgery on his right shoulder on Monday, November 30th following an injury that occurred during the last Heaven & Hell tour.